I’ve always wondered what the real story was behind it, though.

 In the lyrics, he references a place called Johnson’s store, which I’ve never heard of before, and I grew up not too far from Eric’s hometown of Granite Falls, North Carolina myself.
 But, I’ve always been on a personal mission to figure out exactly what store he’s talking about in the song if it was, in fact, a true story.

-I haven’t quite nailed that little detail down, but as it turns out, the song is a totally true story and actually happened to Eric when he was a teenager.
+I haven’t quite nailed that little detail down yet, but as it turns out, the song is a totally true story and actually happened to Eric when he was a teenager.

-At the CMA Songwriter Series over a decade ago in New York City, he gave a little bit of background on the inspiration for the song:
+At the CMA Songwriter Series over a decade ago in New York City, he gave a little bit of background on the inspiration behind it:

 “I have this song about pregnancy.
 It’s a personal song for me, because two pink lines happened to me when I was unmarried and a teenager.”